 - Because SharePoint service delivery implies a degree of excellence

-Why is SharePoint service delivery about availability?
+For SharePoint why is service delivery about availability?

 - Because customers are among the organizations key resource.
 A disruption of this resource due to non-availability of SharePoint solutions will result in customers not able to perform their tasks